Creating composite elements

 }

-Note that I'm doing this in the constructor and not in init().
+Note that I'm doing this in the constructor and not in init()

-This is for two reasons.
-First, it allows me to extend the element later to
+reasons.
+First, it allows me to extend the element later to add logic in init

-add logic in init without needing to worry about calling
+without needing to worry about calling parent::init()

-parent::init().
-Second, it allows me to pass additional plugin
+.
+Second, it allows me to

-Next, we need to override the loadDefaultDecorators() method to
+Next, we need to override the loadDefaultDecorators()

-use our new Date decorator:
+method to use our new

 class My_Form_Element_Date extends Zend_Form_Element_Xhtml